Silhouette (comics): Fictional character biography

-Silhouette has been identified as one of the 142 registered superheroes who have registered after the Civil War.
-She later confronts the 'new' Night Thrasher and learns that he is actually Bandit.
+Silhouette is one of the 142 registered superheroes who have registered after the Civil War.
+She later confronts the new Night Thrasher and learns that he is Dwayne Taylor's brother Donyell, also known as Bandit.

-In Blood Hunt, Silhouette is among the Darkforce users who lose control of their powers, blocking out the sun and facilitating a vampire invasion.
+During the Blood Hunt storyline, Silhouette is among the Darkforce users who lose control of their powers, blocking out the sun and facilitating a vampire invasion.
+When Silver Surfer travels through the Darkforce Dimension, he encounters Silhouette and attempts to help her and the other Darkforce users.